Action (physics): Classical fields

 The Einstein equation utilizes the Einstein–Hilbert action as constrained by a variational principle.
 The trajectory (path in spacetime) of a body in a gravitational field can be found using the action principle.
 For a free falling body, this trajectory is a geodesic.

 Conservation laws

 Implications of symmetries in a physical situation can be found with the action principle, together with the Euler–Lagrange equations, which are derived from the action principle.
 An example is Noether's theorem, which states that to every continuous symmetry in a physical situation there corresponds a conservation law (and conversely).
 This deep connection requires that the action principle be assumed.

-Quantum mechanics and quantum field theory
+Path integral formulation of quantum field theory

 In quantum mechanics, the system does not follow a single path whose action is stationary, but the behavior of the system depends on all permitted paths and the value of their action.
 The action corresponding to the various paths is used to calculate the path integral, which gives the probability amplitudes of the various outcomes.

 Although equivalent in classical mechanics with Newton's laws, the action principle is better suited for generalizations and plays an important role in modern physics.
 Indeed, this principle is one of the great generalizations in physical science.
 It is best understood within quantum mechanics, particularly in Richard Feynman's path integral formulation, where it arises out of destructive interference of quantum amplitudes.